jacoblearned/kitchen-pulumi/examples/aws/serverless-rest-api-lambda/README.md

 ### Driver Configuration

 Setting attributes on the driver is how we customize our integration tests.
-Currently, we set the driver's `stack` attribute to the value `dev`.
+Currently, we set the driver's `config_file` attribute to the value `Pulumi.dev.yaml`.
-This means that the `dev-stack` suite will run tests against the `dev` stack and use the config values set in `Pulumi.dev.yaml`.
+This means that the `dev-stack` suite will run tests against a stack named `dev-stack` using the config values set in `Pulumi.dev.yaml`.

 ### Creating a Stack